jlfaucher/executor/README.md

 Method

-The first argument passed with ~do is the object, available in self.
+The first argument is the object, available in self, on which the method is executed.
 The remaining arguments are passed to the method as arg(1), arg(2), ...

     {::method use arg greetings